filecoin-project/filecoin-docs/docs/mine/lotus/split-markets-miners.md

 If a given CLI is supported by all miner types, by default it targets the `mining/sealing/proving` process, but you can target the `markets` process with the `--call-on-markets` flag.

-In order to take advantage of this functionality, You should configure the following environment variable for both `mining/sealing/proving` miner and the `markets` miner, in your run-commands file (`.bashrc`, `.zshrc`, etc.):
+In order to take advantage of this functionality, You should configure the following environment variable for both `mining/sealing/proving` miner(or lotus-worker) and the `markets` miner, in your run-commands file (`.bashrc`, `.zshrc`, etc.):

 ```shell
 export LOTUS_MARKETS_PATH=~/.lotusmarkets